We’re having a big birthday celebration for the big game and roasted jalapeno poppers will definitely be on the menu!

 You can also fry up some bacon and chop it to create your own bacon bits, and once cooled, you can mix the bacon in with the cheese before stuffing.

-You can also wrap your jalapeno poppers with bacon before roasting.
+You can also wrap them with bacon before roasting.
 Stuff the jalapeno peppers with the cheese mixture and then wrap with bacon before baking.

-The bacon will cook while your jalapeno poppers are roasting.
+The bacon will cook while the poppers are roasting.

 But…make sure your peppers are not overstuffed because they will explode through the bacon!